Daniel-DHu/Daniel-DHu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a PhD candidate in the Department of Industrial and Systems Engineering (ISE) at The Hong Kong Polytechnic University (PolyU), studenting in the [Human-Oriented Intelligent Systems Lab (HOIS)](https://www.chaohuang.net/), and my supervisor is Dr. Chao Huang.
+I’m currently a PhD candidate in the Department of Industrial and Systems Engineering (ISE) at The Hong Kong Polytechnic University (PolyU), where I hang out in the [Human-Oriented Intelligent Systems Lab (HOIS)](https://www.chaohuang.net/) under the wise (and patient) guidance of Dr. Chao Huang.
+Excitingly, I’m about to embark on a research exchange at the University of New South Wales (UNSW), where I’ll have the privilege of working under the guidance of the brilliant Prof. Andrey V. Savkin.
+New adventures, new ideas!

-In my research, I focus on the intersection between reinforcement learning (RL) and autonomous vehicles (AVs), with the aim of developing algorithms that can endow agent safer, more efficient and economical.
-In particular, my research interests include RL, motion planning of AVs, and energy management of electrified vehicles.
+My research lives at the crossroads of reinforcement learning (RL) and autonomous vehicles (AVs)—think of it as teaching cars to be smarter, safer, and thriftier, all without needing coffee breaks.
+Specifically, I’m diving into RL, motion planning for AVs (because nobody likes a car that hesitates at intersections), and energy management for electrified vehicles (saving watts like a pro).

 # 💬 News